uvltechnology/the-vif-luxury-rivie/PRD.md

 **Customizations**:
 - Custom PropertyGallery component using Dialog + Carousel for lightbox
+- PropertyCardSkeleton with shimmer animation for loading states on Stays page and home page featured properties
 - StickyBookingBar custom component with scroll-triggered visibility
 - Custom Section wrapper component for consistent spacing and fade-in animations
 - ExperienceCard and PropertyCard as specialized Card extensions with branded styling